-The IPSA-Concordia Summer School in Applied Diplomacy, the first IPSA Summer School to be held in Canada, is a ten-day program at Concordia’s downtown campus, in the heart of Montréal.
+The IPSA-Concordia Summer School in Applied Diplomacy, the first IPSA Summer School to be held in Canada, is a ten-day program hosted virtually at Concordia University, in the heart of Montréal.
 Policy-oriented seminars will be complemented with a practical hands-on Diplomacy Lab, allowing the participants to work on case studies in teams.
-Through field trips to Global Affairs Canada and International Civil Aviation Organization, participants will also explore Canadian politics and society and have the opportunity to network with Montreal’s vibrant international community.
+Through field trips to Global Affairs Canada and International Civil Aviation Organization, participants will also explore practitioners’ points of view and have the opportunity to network with Montreal’s vibrant international community.
 The Summer School is offered in person but will host a virtual option for international students who wish to audit the course.

-Montreal is home to over 60 International Organizations (IO), including IPSA and the only UN agency in Canada (the International Civil Aviation Organization) and has a very active consular corps.
-Furthermore, it is situated close to Ottawa, Canada’s capital, making it easy for ambassadors and global affairs experts to participate in the Summer School,
+Montreal is home to over 60 International Organizations (IO), including IPSA and the only UN agency in Canada (the International Civil Aviation Organization) and has a very active consular corp.
+Furthermore, it is situated close to Ottawa, Canada’s capital, making it easy for ambassadors and global affairs experts to participate in the Summer School.

 We invite all graduate students, young researchers and professionals to participate in the upcoming IPSA-Concordia Summer School in Applied Diplomacy.

 The IPSA-Concordia Summer School in Applied Diplomacy course objective is to combine theory and practice by prominent scholars and diplomats, for the benefit of the participants from around the world.

 Students will attend two (2) or three (3) classes per day on Zoom, mixing discussions on the theory and practice of diplomacy as it has changed over time, complemented with a practical hands-on Diplomacy Lab to collaborate on actual case studies as teams.
 The best Diplomacy Lab team will be invited to the next IPSA World Congress of Political Science to organize a panel and present their research.

 Introduction: The Evolution of Diplomacy